thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 f = open("file.txt", "a")
 ```

+* The second argument should be `a`.
-Creates a file if it isn't present.
-Adds content to the end of the file, doesn't overwrite the file as the write mode does.
-Doesn't allow you to read content from the file.
+* Creates a file if it isn't present.
+* Adds content to the end of the file.
+* Does not overwrite the file like the write mode.
+* Doesn't allow file to be read.

 4. binary